annakins/Katana/README.md

 ### Overview
 #### Important
 - Katana and all associated pages are currently under construction.
-- **<span style="color: red">DO NOT import Katana into any follower framework.
-She has her own.</span>**
+- **Please do not import Katana into any follower framework.
+She has her own.**
 #### Recruitment
 Ready to meet Katana?
-She's at the Winking Skeever, seeking adventure.
+She's at the **Winking Skeever**, seeking adventure.

+#### Background and Features
+- Katana's a bounty hunter from Irin, a land far away from Skyrim.
+- Levels with the player.
+Powerful, but not overpowered.
+- Has over `400` lines of dialogue.
+- Can wield 1h, 2h, bows, crossbows (she has a silent rifle).
+- Will pick locks (after a level of trust), does not affect stealth meter.
+- Has a moral compass.
+- Not a marriage candidate.
+- *Les-be-honest.* <3
+- Has a unique and adorable mount named Takiyo.
+- Teleports to you when your health is low (I'm looking at you hardcore/permadeath players).
+- Teleports to enemies when they're at full health.
+- Cannot die.
+- CBBE body (NeverNude).

 #### Quest
 Do you enjoy collecting bounties?
-Great.
+Awesome!
 Her main quest involves such activities, which begins when she trusts you more.
 <details>
   <summary>
 When does it actually start (click for a hint)?